Use of $SU(3)$ flavor projection operators to construct baryon-meson scattering amplitudes in the $1/N_c$ expansion: Baryon-meson scattering amplitude at leading and subleading orders

-where $S_m^{(ij)(ab)}$ ($m=1,\ldots,139$) constitute a basis of linearly independent spin-2 baryon operators with two adjoint indices and $c^{(\mathrm{s})}_m$ and $c^{(\mathrm{a})}_m$ are well-defined coefficients which come along with the symmetric and antisymmetric pieces of $A^{ab}$.
+where $S_m^{(ij)(ab)}$ constitute a basis of linearly independent spin-2 baryon operators with two adjoint indices and $c^{(\mathrm{s})}_m$ and $c^{(\mathrm{a})}_m$ are well-defined coefficients which come along with the symmetric and antisymmetric pieces of $\mathcal{A}_\mathrm{LO}^{ab}$; these coefficients are listed in the Online Resource too.
 Notice that in Eq.~(\ref{eq:sam1}) the sum over spin indices is implicit.